No me parecía que hubiera bastante noticias

 Washington DC only two

-weeks ago, when SEcretary Riley's reps reported at the
+weeks ago, when SEcretary Riley's reps reported

 last minute that